JesseTG/melonds-ds/README.md

 ### Playing Nintendo DS Games

 1. Start RetroArch.
 2. Scan your Nintendo DS game library with the <kbd>Import Content</kbd> menu to build a playlist if you haven't already.
-   If you have ROM hacks or homebrew, you may need to manually add them to the playlist with the <kbd>Manual Scan</kbd> submenu.
 3. Load a Nintendo DS game from the playlist.
    If you have the existing melonDS core installed, you may need to select melonDS DS explicitly.

+> [!IMPORTANT]
+> If you have ROM hacks or homebrew,
+> you may need to manually add them to the playlist
+> with the <kbd>Manual Scan</kbd> submenu.

 ### Installing Nintendo DS BIOS